scrudgey/DJ2020/burglar.md

-how will this work?

-set up interactive elements in the attack surface
+* set up interactive elements in the attack surface

-when opening the attack camera, find the interactive elements in the attack surface find their bounds in the camera view create elements and place them in the camera view accordingly
+* when opening the attack camera, find the interactive elements in the attack surface
+* find their bounds in the camera view
+* create elements and place them in the camera view accordingly

-make ui elements buttons
+* make ui elements buttons
-register buttons with canvas controller click buttons -> callback
+* register buttons with canvas controller
+* click buttons -> callback
-    specific logic
+    * specific logic
-click to select tools
+* click to select tools
-text indicates selected tool
+* text indicates selected tool
-cursor image for tool
+* cursor image for tool
+* tools follow the cursor around
+* pointer or finger for interaction
+* toolbox icons
+* animate tool when in use?
+    * only when over element
+* jiggle door handle when locked
+* door handle rotation is weird!

+lock keyway turns independently of the handle? highlight attack surfaces hotkeys 1-9 for tools

+* lockpicking takes time
+lockpicking takes skill
+    display timer
+    periodically reset timer

+auto-close when door is opened